eth-sri/ELINA/README.md

 The library uses improved algorithms, online decomposition of octagons as well as state of the art performance optimizations from linear algebra such as vectorization, locality of reference, scalar replacement etc. to significantly improve the performance of static analysis with the Octagon domain.

 #Requirements:
-  The installation si preferable for Linux 64-bit.
+  The installation is preferable for Linux 64-bit.

   Install the following libraries.
     1. The gmp library:
 	a.
 Download the tar file from https://gmplib.org/.
 	b.
 Extract the source.
 	c.
 Go to the gmp folder and run: